gesaretto/writing_london/paper_1/voyage_notes.md

 > Propos'd to goe to _Hol'borne_ in a wherry:
 > A harder tasque, then either his to Bristo',
 > Or his to _Antwerpe_.
 Therefore, once more, list ho'.

+Again, the idea of a commercial venture; insistence on its potential _risk_.

 >
 > A _Docke_ there is, that called is _Avernus_,
 > Of some _Bride-well_, and may, in time, concerne us